SmartTokenLabs/TokenScript/doc/design_paper.md

 - How to render the purchase form and translate to user's local language.
 - Is the condition all met (e.g. a purchase isn't possible after the underlying property is liquidated).

-In Ethereum context, this information is a superset of ABI (the smart contract function call signatures), with the additional part being business logic (property must be still valid and seller still have it) and presentation logic (like the message "The property is liquidated.
-Purchase no longer possible.").
+These information is a super-set of smart contract programmable interface (In Ethereum, called ABI), with the additional part being business logic (e.g. property must be still valid and seller still have it) and presentation logic (e.g. the message "The property is liquidated.
+Purchase no longer possible").

 In conclusion, TBML allows the context (user-agent or trading engine) to: